Road Closures,

 The good news if travelling to the eastern side of the National Park (near Hopetoun), Hamersley Drive south is sealed up to Hamersley Inlet and accessible 24/7 except on rare occasions due to alerts relating to extreme weather conditions or bushfire when roads closures may apply for visitor safety.
 Currently, this is the only sealed road within the National Park but still provides visitors with plenty to see and do including access to key attractions (Cave Point, East Mt Barren), walking trails and the two online bookable campgrounds: Four Mile (Parks and Wildlife) and Hamersley Inlet (Shire of Ravensthorpe).
 Please note that the northern section of Hamersley Drive which adjoins West River Road and connects with South Coast Highway is however, unsealed and similarly to the western side can close after rain.

-The report below is provided to keep you informed on the current status of roads to assist you with your planning.
+The report above is provided to keep you informed on the current status of roads to assist you with your planning.
 For more information on the Fitzgerald River National Park, please click here (this will take you to Parks and Wildlife Services Explore Parks website).
 Please regularly check the road conditions and closures before heading out especially after heavy rain as gravel roads and tracks may be closed at short notice.
 There are digital signs at various entrances to the park to assist you with the status of current road closures, however please be mindful that due to size of the park there may be a short time lag between Rangers closing roads and road notices being issued.

 Hamersley Drive south from Hopetoun - is a beautiful, scenic sealed road (bitumen) right through to Hamersley Inlet that will provide plenty of photo opportunities, so don't forget to bring your camera!